 I don’t have a number for the initial activation force, but I noticed dragging the tip lightly across the screen made marks, also some skips due to my not being able to precisely control the pressure.
-This means it’s very sensitive.
-The pen is also lighter than the Cintiq’s.
-I would guesstimate that this is as sensitive as the Cintiq.
+The pen is lighter than the Wacom pen and feels about as sensitive.

 Palm rejection worked well, with a comfortable hover distance.